-Here are ten things I wish I had known that before homeschooling children with special needs.
+Here are ten things I wish I had known before homeschooling children with special needs:

 It will always be a difficult choice to homeschool.
 On days when I wonder if going to school would be better for them or me, I remember all we would lose by not learning and growing together.
 So far, that has been more than enough to keep us on this path.

 #2 – I don’t have to defend my decision to homeschool.

 Doing it well, wholeheartedly and openly, eventually silences the critics.
 Responding with information and kindness to those with questions, fosters a positive response in most people.
 When that doesn’t work, nothing else will, so I can stop trying.

 #3 – Most parents, doctors, and therapists in these trenches are amazing, inspirational people.

 They will help you, listen to you, and inspire you with all that they do each day.
 The admission price to this club is steep, but the rewards are inestimable.